learn-co-students/nyc-web-062518/24-rails-auth/README.md

 session[:user_id] = @user.id
 ```

 This allows us to save the user_id in the session cookie. `session` persists across the entire usage of the application, and `flash` works just between 2 requests.
-Show that this new code adds the cookie in browser as well.

 Here are the steps that we can use to get our user's songs through the session: